akshatspeaking/AC-JS-data-structure/Ex2-assignment-level-1.md

 // your code goes here
 ```

-- Add a new property named `isFemale` and value will be either `true` or `false` according to the charactor.
+- Add a new property named `isFemale` and value will be either `true` or `false` according to the character.

 ```js
 // your code goes here